adrian-paliwoda/course-Web-Api-Basics/readme.md

 ## Todo App

-This is a Simple App to manage todo list for users.
+This is a simple app that manages a to-do list for users.

 ### Swagger